How to Grow Cannabis Indoors: A Guide to Getting Started

 • Copper

-If you are not using a pre-fertilized organic potting mix, you will need to feed your plants at least once a week, using an appropriate nutrient solution.
-These nutrients are sold either as concentrated liquids or powders, to be mixed with water, and are generally formulated for either vegetative growth or flowering.
-This is because Cannabis needs several nutrients during its life cycle: it needs more nitrogen during vegetative growth, and more phosphorus and potassium during bud production.
+If you are not using a pre-fertilized organic soil mix, you will need to feed your plants at least once a week, using an appropriate nutrient solution.
+These nutrients are sold as either concentrated liquids or powders that are mixed with water, and are generally formulated for either vegetative growth or flowering.
+This is because Cannabis requires different nutrients throughout its life cycle: it needs more nitrogen during vegetative growth, and more phosphorus and potassium during bud production.

-Most macronutrients are sold in two-part liquid form, to prevent some elements from precipitating (combining with an inert solid that is unusable for the plant), which means you will have to buy two bottles (part A and part B) for vegetative stage, and two grow bottles, along with a micronutrient bottle.
-Aside from these basics, the only other product you may need to buy is a Cal/Mag supplement, because some strains require more calcium and magnesium than others.
+Most macronutrients are sold in a two-part liquid form, to prevent some elements from precipitating (combining into an inert solid that is unusable for the plant), which means you will need to buy two bottles (part A and part B) for the veg phase, and two bottles for the grow, along with a bottle of micronutrients.
+Aside from these basics, the only other product you may need to buy is a Cal/Mag supplement, as some strains require more calcium and magnesium than others.

-Once you have purchased all the necessary nutrient products, simply mix them with water as directed on the label and water the plants with this solution.
-You should always start with half of what is recommended, because Cannabis plants burn easily.
-It is almost always worse to give your plants too much nutrients than less, and over time you will learn to "read" the plants, looking for signs of deficiencies or excesses.
+Once you have purchased all the necessary nutrient products, simply mix them with water as directed on the label and water your plants with this solution.
+You should always start with half the recommended amount, as cannabis plants burn easily.
+It is almost always worse to give your plants too much nutrients than too little, and over time you will learn to “read” your plants, looking for signs of deficiencies or excesses.

-Most people don't think twice about the water they use to water their plants; If you can drink it, surely it will be fine, right?
-Well, it may not always be a problem, depending on where you are, but some waters contain a high concentration of dissolved minerals that can build up in the root zone and change nutrient intake, or they may contain fungi or other pathogens that they don't hurt people, but can lead to disease in the roots.
+Most people don’t think twice about the water they use to water their plants; if you can drink it, it’s probably fine, right?
+Well, that may not always be a problem, depending on where you are, but some waters contain a high concentration of dissolved minerals that can build up in the root zone and affect nutrient uptake, or they may contain fungi or other pathogens that aren’t harmful to people, but can lead to root disease.

-Additionally, some places may have high levels of chlorine in their water supplies, which could be harmful to some beneficial soil microbes.
-For these reasons, many people choose to filter the water they use in the garden.
+Additionally, some places may have high levels of chlorine in their water supplies, which can be detrimental to some beneficial soil microbes.
+For these reasons, many people choose to filter the water they use in their garden.

-The most important thing to remember at this stage is not to water too much.
+The most important thing to remember at this stage is not to overwater.
 Cannabis plants are very susceptible to fungal root diseases when they are too wet, and overwatering is one of the most common mistakes made by novice growers.
-How often to water your plants will depend on the medium you use, the size of the plants, and the temperature of the environment.
-Some wait until the lower leaves of the plant begin to bend slightly before watering.
+How often to water your plants will depend on the medium you use, the size of the plants, and the ambient temperature.
+Some people wait until the lower leaves of the plant begin to curl slightly before watering.

-As you gain experience and knowledge, you will modify your grow room and equipment to better suit your particular environment, the growing techniques you use, and the specific strains you choose, but hopefully this article will provide you with some solid foundations of knowledge to start off on the right foot.
-And, remember, growing Marijuana is a labor of love, so spend lots of time with your plants and have fun!
+As you gain experience and knowledge, you will modify your grow room and equipment to better suit your particular environment, the growing techniques you use, and the specific strains you choose, but hopefully this article will give you a solid foundation of knowledge to get you started on the right foot.
+And remember, growing Marijuana is a labor of love, so spend lots of time with your plants and have fun!

 Back to blog